modular/modular/KGEN/docs/MojoNotes.md

 MLIR attributes as the core representation for meta values that are determined at compile time with elaboration and search.

-Lightning exposes this whole system directly with the `__mlir_attr` magic identifier, and you may use any `TypedAttr` as a general purpose meta or dynamic value in Lightning.
+Mojo exposes this whole system directly with the `__mlir_attr` magic identifier, and you may use any `TypedAttr` as a general purpose meta or dynamic value in Mojo.
 You can see this most easily when materializing a constant value into a dynamic one, e.g. when storing into a variable:

 ```mlir